-White House provides confusing and incomplete answers about Trump’s health as president says he is ‘feeling well’
+White House gives confusing and incomplete answers about Trump’s health as president says he is ‘feeling well’

 The statement from Meadows was originally distributed to the media through a White House pool report and was attributed to “a source familiar with the president’s health.”
 Two White House officials familiar with the statement, who spoke on the condition of anonymity because they were not authorized to discuss the issue, later said it was Meadows who spoke with reporters.
 Meadows was also seen on camera pulling reporters aside to talk after the news conference ended.
 The Associated Press, which had a reporter at the event, also later identified Meadows as the source of the comment.

+Meadows, who had stayed with Trump overnight Friday at Walter Reed, did not respond to a request for comment.
+The chief of staff told other officials on Saturday morning that the president was doing okay, according to White House aides.

-The chief of staff’s comments to reporters led to some finger pointing in the West Wing.
-Some White House officials said they were not pleased with Meadows for his background briefing on the president’s health condition.
+The comments from the president’s top aide prompted finger-pointing in the West Wing.
+Some White House officials said they were not pleased with Meadows for briefing reporters anonymously about Trump’s health.

-“It was of zero help to us,” said one of them, who spoke on the condition of anonymity to discuss internal tensions.
+“It was of zero help to us,” said one of them, who, like others, spoke on the condition of anonymity to discuss internal tensions.

 A second official said: “We have not communicated with the public well on this.”